BlueBrain/nexus-bbp-domains/src/main/paradox/docs/bbptutorial/knowledge-graph/create-knowledge-graph.md

-# A Little knowledge Graph
+# Build a little knowledge Graph

 ## Overview

-This tutorial demonstrates how to create a little knowledge graph from json and csv data.
+This tutorial demonstrates how to step by step create a little knowledge graph.

 ## What you'll build

-* A simple knowledge graph from json and csv data
+* A simple knowledge graph

 ## What you'll learn

-* Basics of knowledge graph
+* Basics of knowledge graph and json-ld
 * How to build a knowledge graph from csv and json data

 ## What you'll need